porcinus/nc2png/README.md

 # nc2png
 Generate preview and time estimations based on gcode file (milling/fdm), English and French localized.
+This program provided "as is", use at your own caution.

 Based on a PHP script I made years ago to help me figure out time required to mill parts as well as toolpaths preview.

 Uses [libGD](https://libgd.github.io/), [libpng](http://www.libpng.org/), [zlib](https://zlib.net/) for the console part.